tengstrand/lein-polylith/readme.md

 (user/hello!
 “Victoria”)
 ```

-It’s not only possible to expose functions defined by `defn` but also values defined by `def`.
+It’s not only possible to expose functions and macros defined by `defn` and `defmacro` but also values defined by `def`.
 The `def` statements need to be added to both the *workspace interface* and all *component interfaces* in the same way as with `defn`.
 It can make the code that accesses the interface look a bit cleaner if you have constants like this:
 ```clojure
 (def con-string database/connection-string)
 ```